|Fanny Windley Hyde|

 |George W. Watson|

-Fanny became pregnant and Watson gave her some medicine to end the pregnancy.
+Inevitably, Fanny became pregnant and Watson gave her some medicine to induce abortion.
 The medicine did the job, but had the additional effect of destroying Fanny’s health.
 During this period Fanny had moved out of her father’s house.
 She came to see him after two months absence and both her father and stepmother commented on how much weight she had lost and how pale she was.
 Her weight had dropped from 125 pounds to 95 pounds.

 In January 1872, Fanny’s brother helped her buy a gun—she said she intended to use it only to frighten Watson away from her.
 The pistol was small enough to conceal in the bosom of her dress and it was hidden there when she went into the factory on January 23.
 She met Watson on a landing of the stairway as he was leaving the office for lunch.
 There she shot Watson in the head, killing him.
 Several hours later Fanny turned herself in to the police.